Change isn’t always easy, fast, or simple. That’s why we’re here for each other.

 What to Expect:

-Potluck: We are grateful for everyone’s participation so that we always have a delicious, co-created meal.
+- Potluck: Thanks to everyone’s participation, we always have a delicious, co-created meal!

-Group Dialogue: Each month a community member (aka changemaker spotlight) kickstarts a group dialogue by sharing a personal story or skill in the realm of social impact.
+- Group Dialogue: Each month a community member kickstarts a group dialogue by sharing a personal story or skill in the realm of social impact.
 Past topics have included risk-taking, networking from the heart, finding meaningful work, imposter syndrome, self care, graphic facilitation, and others.

-Ask/Offer Circle: Participants take turns to make an ask and/or offer.
-It’s always a delight to see see what we can make happen as a group!
+- Ask/Offer Circle: Participants take turns to make an ask and/or offer.
+It’s always amazing to see what we can make happen as a group!